04 Jul How to Set Up YOUR Tactical Plate Carrier for Military & Airsoft

 Just so you know, we ourselves mainly do force on force activities and that’s where our experience comes from.
 So that being said, we can now go over to the setup process.

 For military and law enforcement it’s highly possible you need to deal with certain unit restrictions or guidelines which you will need to consider.
-But if you’re a consumer like us, you can take in all directions you want with this.
+But if you’re a civilian like us, you can take it in all directions you want.
 However, whatever you put on your carrier, make sure it’s only stuff you really need.
 You don’t need to fill every MOLLE loop that’s available.
 It will only make you more bulky and slows you down.

 Before configuring your setup it’s important to know what your dominant side is, because this will influence your layout.
 Also mind what your personal access space is, because you can easily grab stuff up to an angle of 160°.
 And it’s doable but difficult up to 180°, but beyond that you can’t efficiently reach your stuff on your own carrier.